bezmoradi/tutorials/go/testing.md

 }
 ```

-Writing integration tests is no different from unit tests; the only difference is that inside the main function, we are delegating part of the algorithm to another function and as long as we are not mocking that other function, we are writing an integration test
+Writing integration tests is no different from unit tests; the only difference is that we are delegating part of the algorithm to another function and as long as we are not mocking that other function, we are writing an integration test.

 ## Benchmarks